Xiphe/xiphe.github.io/cv.md

 <br />
 **2017 Q1-2**
-### Creation of an interface library and development environment for a multi-million user Social-Network
+### Creation of an interface library and development environment for a multi-million user social network

-My focus was architectural component design, lean tooling and workflows, cross team communication and overall code quality.
+My focus was architectural component design, lean tooling and workflows, cross-team communication and overall code quality.
 The tool is now providing the technical fundament for more than four product teams and probably will be used by all front-end teams in the near future.